apache/hudi/rfc/rfc-61/rfc-61.md

    user also can set retain days as X day, clean out-of-date data automatically.
 SCD-2 should also can be achieved here.
    2. One archived branch named yyyy-archived can be generated after compress and optimize. if our retention policy has been changed(let's say remove some sensitive information), then can generate a new snapshot base on this branch after operation done.
-   3. One Snapshot named pre-prod can release to customer after some Quality validations base on external tools.
+   3. One Snapshot named pre-prod can release to customer after some quality validations passed base on any external tools.

 ## Implementation
-Describe the new thing you want to do in appropriate detail, how it fits into the project architecture.
-Provide a detailed description of how you intend to implement this feature.This may be fairly extensive and have large subsections of its own.
-Or it may be a few sentences.
-Use judgement based on the scope of the change.

 ![basic_arch](basic_arch.png)

 ### Extend Savepoint meta
+Snapshot view need to extend the savepoint metadata, so we are going to add one struct with four fields:
+* tag_name: tag name for your snapshot
+* retain-days: number of day, So data belongs to this snapshot will be retained for retain-days,  then can be clean after snapshot expire
+* database: database name in Catalog
+* table-name: table name in Catalog

+new Savepoint Metadata should look like below:
 ``` diff
 {
 	"type": "record",